osahyoun/instagram-search/README.md

 You can see it working at [grammy.eduvoyage.co.uk](http://grammy.eduvoyage.co.uk)

-There is also an accompanying tutorial on my blog: [eduvoyage.com](http://eduvoyage.co.uk)
+There is also an accompanying tutorial on my [blog](http://eduvoyage.co.uk/instagram-search-app.html).